tomlaverick68-del/GoAnimate-2016-Offline/README.md

 Um, well, it had Buisness Friendly (and updated branding [and more assets])!

 ### But that's illegal!
-Fuck you, we are pirates and pirates are free.
+Fuck you, we are pirates and pirates are free always.

 #### I'm telling Vyond!
-**Don't you fucking dare.**
+**Don't you fucking dare About This Repo.**

 Anyway, whatever themes we have, it's all *theirs*.